What Is the Outlook for This ACL Injury?

 Don’t fall for the wait and it will all work out approach!
 You are letting life pass you by!
 Treating a sprained ankle with an extremely conservative approach after the doctor has confirmed there is no structural damage is keeping you from enjoying your life.

-There are a lot of good ankle rehab programs on the internet that don’t require you to spend thousands of dollars on equipment, weeks in physical therapy with time off from work…not to mention the cost of gas just driving to the office.
+There are a lot of good ankle rehab programs on the internet that don’t require you to spend thousands of dollars on equipment, weeks in physical therapy with time off from work…not to mention the cost of gas just driving to the physical therapists office.

 If you do a Google search on the internet for “sprained ankle rehab”, you’ll be able to get a program that is proven to rehab ankles quickly and that will strengthen them as well.